cinchy-co/Documentation/data-syncs/supported-data-sync-sources/dynamics.md

 [Microsoft Dynamics 365 ](https://dynamics.microsoft.com/en-us/)functions as an interconnected CRM, ERP, and productivity suite that integrates processes, data, and business logic.

+## Example use case

-**Example Use Case:** You have customer information currently sitting in the Dynamics CRM software.
+You have customer information currently sitting in the Dynamics CRM software.
 You want to sync this data into Cinchy through a batch sync to liberate your data from the silo.

 {% hint style="success" %}
 The Dynamics source supports batch syncs.